Overview

 - Selecting the Big-IP Edge Client App.

-This is a known issue due to multifactor authentication and will happen every time you launch F5 Big-IP.
+This is a known issue due to multi-factor authentication and will happen every time you launch F5 Big-IP.

 - Then select the Connect button.